CodeTanzania/emis/CONTRIBUTING.md

 Any line of the commit message cannot be longer 100 characters!.
 This allows the message to be easier to read on GitHub as well as in various git tools.

 ### Revert
 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.
-A commit with this format is automatically created by the [`git revert`][git-revert] command.
+A commit with this format is automatically created by the [`git revert`](https://git-scm.com/docs/git-revert) command.

 ### Type
 Must be one of the following: